© 2011, 2021 William D. Ricker for the Literary Estate of M.A.Padlipsky.

 McCarthy's

-Mike's big discovery of 2006, on which he blind tasted guests with glee. it was both affordable and a good puzzle until the NYT spread the word.
+it was both affordable and a good puzzle until the NYT spread the word.
 No rating since only the Maltings are Scots.

 An Oregon distilled Scottish malt.
 Only 3 years old in new American barrels, made from imported Scottish malted barely at a orchardist's fruit brandy distillery.